hanj321/hanj321.github.io/_pages/about_hanjun.md

 Hanjun Park leads the Park Lab and is an Assistant Professor in the Department of Industrial, Manufacturing, and Systems Engineering at Texas Tech University.

-His research focuses on physical ergonomics, occupational biomechanics, work physiology, and human-centered technologies, with particular emphasis on exoskeletons, human movement, and human–technology interaction.
+His research focuses on applying principles from physical ergonomics, occupational biomechanics, work physiology, and data science to enhance human-centered systems, with particular emphasis on addressing mismatches between humans and wearable devices, AI-infused systems, and work environments.